 Step 6 – Signatures

-- Their signature (by-hand or with eSign);
+- Inscribe their signature (by hand or with eSign);

-- Their printed name.
+- Write their printed name.